runtimeverification/plutus-core-semantics/README.md

 rewrite rules that have been exercised for all tests in the tests/ directory.

-After running `make fresh-test-coverage`, the execution of `./no-hits.py -r` will show all the rules that have not be exercised in the last execution of `make fresh-test-coverage`.
+After running `make fresh-test-coverage`, the execution of `./no-hits.py -r` will show all the rules that have not been exercised in the last execution of `make fresh-test-coverage`.
 (By executing `./no-hits.py -t`, a Python 3 dictionary containing file names and line numbers is pretty-printed.
-This dictionary denotes the same as rules printed with option `-r`.)
+This dictionary denotes the same as the rules printed with option `-r`.)